Biking & Walking

 Active Transportation Alliance

-Based in Chicago, the Active Transportation Alliance is a non-profit advocacy organization that works to improve conditions for bicycling, walking,and transit and engage people in healthy and active ways to get around.
-For nearly 25 years they have led the charge for a transportation culture that values safety, health, sustainability and choice.
+Based in Chicago, the Active Transportation Alliance is a non-profit advocacy organization that works to improve conditions for bicycling, walking, and transit and engage people in healthy and active ways to get around.
+For over 25 years they have led the charge for a transportation culture that values safety, health, sustainability and choice.
 Formerly the Chicagoland Bicycle Federation, they expanded their mission and changed their name to reflect and strengthen their work and vision to create opportunities for people to move and travel safely, actively, and enjoyably.

 Pedestrian & Bicycle Information Center